MyLifeIsSakura/HelloFriendWorm-HFW-2.0/README.md

 what de worm doing?:
-When hello_friend.txt.vbs is ran, it infects all VBS and VBE files, it sets up multiple copies of itself to oviod termination afterwards it makes a shortcut to you contacts and them all sends them this email:
+When hello_friend.txt.vbs is ran, it infects all VBS and VBE files, it sets up multiple copies of itself to oviod termination afterwards it makes a shortcut to your contacts and them all sends them this email:

 Subject:HelloFriend